con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > bdag gir mi 'dzin ngar mi 'dzin/ /
 > bden pa gnyis kyi tshul la gnas/ /

-Equipped in full with knowledge and its feet,[^53-1]
+Equipped in full with knowledge and its base,[^53-1]
 A *sugata*, best knower of the world,
 Not thinking 'me', not clinging onto 'mine',
 Established in the system of two truths, (53)

-[^53-1]: This term (vidyācaraṇasampanna; Tib. rig pa dang zhabs su/rkang par ldan pa) is a stock epithet for the Buddha and refers to knowledge and good conduct, or, more technically, the Eightfold Path of the Nobles (namely, knowledge refers to right view, and its "feet" or supporting factors are the remaining seven branches.
+[^53-1]: 'Equipped in full with knowledge and its base' (*vidyācaraṇasampanna*; Tib. *rig pa dang zhabs su/rkang par ldan pa*) is a stock epithet for the Buddha and refers to knowledge and good conduct, or, more technically, the Eightfold Path of the Nobles (namely, knowledge refers to right view, and its "base", or supporting factors, consists in the remaining seven branches).

 * VM and the ancient translation appear to read 'jig rten rig pa'i mchog (i.e. 1 word), and this is reflected in our translation.
 In any case, VV also views these names as closely connected.
 * 53c: Is the English an allusion to the George Harrison song?
 Let the reader decide.
 Alternative translation: Without ego, free from possessiveness.